cliffeby/CWT001/README.md

 - Each request has a 10-15 second cycle.
 If you have many crossings, be sure to check your computer’s sleep and logoff settings.

 ## Summary of aggregated data
 Trespassing/pedestrian fatalities can occur anywhere along the track.
-The Crossing Accident database reports both pedestrian and in-vehicle fatalitiesthat occur at or very near the crossing.
+The Crossing Accident database reports both pedestrian and in-vehicle fatalities that occur at or very near the crossing.
 Other tresppsaing fatalities are not reported in this database.
 For the tables below "At gates", "4-quad", and "Aactivation Failures" represent only in-vehicle fatalities.

 #### Crossing fatalities by year